xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/index.md

   - /general_setup/configuring_your_stores_general_settings.html
   - /general_setup/basic_configuration/general_settings.html
 ---
-The settings that define the general rules for product info representation and common customer behaviour in X-Cart customer storefront are called "general settings" and can be configured in the **Store setup** -> **Cart & Checkout** section of the Admin area.
-Alongside general settings also allow choosing the preferred type of checkout for your store, configure customer profile fields and set a default customer address.
+The settings that define the general rules for product info representation and common customer behaviour on the storefront are called "general settings" and can be configured in the **Store setup** -> **Cart & Checkout** section of the Admin area.
+In addition to that, general settings also allow you to choose the preferred type of checkout for your store, configure customer profile fields and set your store's default customer address.

 _In this section:_